-Code generation for Arduino (Flashing LED on finite automata)
+Code generation for Arduino (Flashing LED on finite state machines)

-In this example, we will develop a simple model in Engee to control the built-in LED of Arduino-compatible boards using the Finite Automata library.
+In this example, we will develop the simplest model in Engee for controlling the built-in LED of Arduino-compatible boards using the library Finite automata.

 Introduction

-Any Arduino-compatible platform can be used to test the algorithm.
-The multiplatform nature of engee models is due to the fact that the generated C code is imported as C plug-in files, while the hardware configuration takes place in third-party software.
+To test the algorithm, you can use any Arduino-compatible platform.
+The multiplatform nature of engee models is due to the fact that the generated C code is imported as plug-in C files, and the hardware configuration takes place in third-party software.

-The inbuilt LED control model of the Arduino board consists of one block Chart, which reproduces the control algorithm, and two output pins Outport: out_LED_BUILTIN and Сhart.
-The first signal is linked as a variable in the Arduino sketch to the output pin (GPIO) number 13, which is also the control pin of the integrated LED.
-The second signal outputs the state of the block's internal counter Chart.
+The integrated LED control model of the Arduino board consists of one unit Chart reproducing the control algorithm, and two output contacts Outport: out_LED_BUILTIN and Сhart.
+The first signal as a variable is associated in the Arduino sketch with the output pin (GPIO) number 13, which is also the control contact of the built-in LED.
+The second signal displays the status of the internal counter of the unit Chart.
 Both signals are also used for logging in the model.

-Two output signals are used in the chart block: out, the initial value is "true" and cnt
+In the block chart Two output signals are used: out, the initial value is "true" and cnt

 State diagram

-The state diagram (the contents of the block Chart) has 4 states:
+State diagram (block content Chart) has 4 states:

-When the counter reaches a value greater than or equal to 998 ms, the diagram enters the state init.
-The counter is limited to 998 ms due to the fact that it takes two more 2 ms cycles to calculate the init state, which does not directly control the LED.
+When the counter reaches a value greater than or equal to 998 ms, the diagram switches to the state init.
+The counter is limited to 998 ms due to the fact that it takes two more cycles of 2 ms to calculate the init state, which does not directly control the LED.
 Thus, the total duration of the LED flicker period is 1000 ms.

 Simulation results